api-platform/website/pwa/data/con/2026/legal/en/faq.md

 The API Platform Conference takes place in [Lille](https://en.lilletourism.com/), meeting point of big European cities.
 The conferences are held in [Euratechnologies](https://www.euratechnologies.com/), the 1st startup incubator and accelerator in Europe.
 All conferences will be streamed online.

+## Can I obtain a visa to attend the conference?

+If you have purchased a ticket for the in-person event, we can provide an invitation letter upon request.
+Please note that this letter does not guarantee visa approval and does not constitute financial sponsorship, travel support, or legal responsibility on the part of the organizers.
+Any questions?
+[Contact us](mailto:events@les-tilleuls.coop).

 ## Is there a Code of Conduct?

 The API Platform Conference is dedicated to providing **an inclusive experience for everyone**.
 Take a look at our [Code of Conduct page](/con/2026/code-of-conduct/).